Bamux/Rift-Raid-Alert/README.md

 Installation Instructions:

 1. Download and unzip the Rift-Raid-Alert-master.zip - https://github.com/Bamux/Rift-Raid-Alert/archive/master.zip
-2. Copy the Rift-Raid-Alert-master Folder in your Rift Addon Folder
+2. Copy the Rift-Raid-Alert-master folder in your Rift Addon folder
 3. Start Rift
 4. Write /log in the rift chatwindow and press enter
 5. Write /rra start and press enter (use /rra stop for stoping Rift Raid Alerts)